Susy Clemens: Life

 As she grew older, she became frustrated with her father's fame, which sometimes left her in the shadows.
 She was annoyed by her father's reputation as a "mere humorist" and felt he should represent himself as a serious writer instead of just as a funny man.
 She was embarrassed when Twain performed the ghost story The Golden Arm for an audience at Bryn Mawr.
 She had begged him not to tell the story, thinking it too unsophisticated for her worldly classmates, and ran out of the hall crying when her father told the story anyway.
-She later accompanied her family abroad and attended schools in Geneva and Berlin, where she took language and voice lessons, though she was disappointed when her voice teacher, Mathilde Marchesi, told her she had a lovely soprano voice but didn't have the strength or stamina for grand opera.
+She later accompanied her family abroad and attended schools in Geneva and Berlin, where she took language and voice lessons, though she was disappointed when her voice teacher, Mathilde Marchesi, told her she had a lovely soprano voice but did not have the strength or stamina for grand opera.
 Marchesi observed that Clemens was anemic, sleep-deprived, and anorexic.
 She had Clemens stop singing lessons for the time being and encouraged her to restore her health first.
 She recommended hydrotherapy and proper diet and exercise, while Twain thought Susy might also be helped by hypnotism.
 However, she was never able to acquire enough lung capacity to project her voice from the stage.
 In Europe she was at loose ends, bored by her family's evenings at home and annoyed by her father's frequent temperamental outbursts.
 She wrote to her friend Brownell that she sometimes had trouble finding a reason for existence.
 She was also frustrated by society's refusal to see her as anything other than the daughter of Mark Twain.
 In Florence, the then nineteen-year-old Clemens became infatuated with a married Italian count.
 Her physical and mental health suffered, and she again sought cures ranging from hydrotherapy to "mind cures".
-She felt she was helped by Mental Science, a less structured version of Christian Science, and to some extent by modern Spiritualism.
+She felt she was helped by Mental Science, a less structured version of Christian Science, and to some extent by Spiritualism.